Berickal/generated_code_detection_papers/README.md

 <a id="datasets"></a>
 ### 📊 Datasets

-Many contamination detection work and contamination indices are done on *open-sourced pretraining corpora* against *interested existing benchmarks or datasets*.
+Many datasets related to the analysis of Human writting and AI generated code has been done.
 Below is a non-exhaustive list of these popular choices:

 <table align="center">
   <tbody>